With the Saints

 With his arrows he's doing his duty

-while amazed at her features we gape,
+while with lust at her features we gape,

 for she pierces our eye with her beauty,